The city of Jasper, Alabama was once a top producer of coal in the world.

 9. Natural Bridge Park

-Lovers of the great outdoors will enjoy visiting Natural Bridge Park around 35 minutes’ northwest of Jasper.
+If you’re a lover of the great outdoors like me, you will enjoy visiting Natural Bridge Park around 35 minutes’ northwest of Jasper.

 The park is named after its 18-metre-high, 45-metre-long Natural Bridge carved from iron ore and sandstone.